leebond/sg-property-scrapers-and-analysis/readme.md

 - Condo/landed Resale transactions (up to 5 years)

 ## Motivation
-To open-source my work so that more people can access HDB's information.
+To open-source my work so that more people can access HDB's and URA's public and private property data.

 ## Implementation and Requirements
-- I have implemented python scrapers that uses Selenium to crawl data from HDB website.
+- I have implemented python scrapers that uses Selenium to crawl data from HDB wnd URA ebsite.
 - Download the latest chromedriver from https://chromedriver.chromium.org/ for Selenium to function.